Flights to the Wimbledon Championships 2024

 How do I get tickets to the Championships?

 To get seated court tickets you first must be a member of MyWimbledon.
 Once you have an account you are able to enter into the ballot where tickets are randomly and unbiasedly selected and awarded allowing everyone a fair opportunity.
-The ballot is not currently open, but all MyWimbledon members will be notified once this has opened for 2022.
 You can get a grounds pass on the day of the tournament at one of the ticket booths, however, you must join the famous queue which usually has people queuing for days.
 If entering on a grounds pass you have the opportunity to purchase a resale ticket for one of the seated courts from one of the charity HSBC outlets on Henman Hill/Murray Mound.

 How do I fly to Wimbledon?